-Experienced roasters always seem to be toeing the line between, to borrow a phrase, the known knowns and the known unknowns.
-That toeing is reflected in the very title of professional roaster, instructor and consultant Rob Hoos’s new book, Modulating the Flavor Profile of Coffee: One Roaster’s Manifesto.
+Experienced roasters always seem to be straddling the line between, to borrow a phrase, the known knowns and the known unknowns.
+That dynamic is reflected in the very title of professional roaster, instructor and consultant Rob Hoos’s new book, Modulating the Flavor Profile of Coffee: One Roaster’s Manifesto.
 The book officially launched today, and is available here.

 Modulating draws from Hoos’s experience as a roaster for commercial operations of various sizes with many different types of equipment.
 From that experience, he forms his manifesto, which is in part derived from the known knowns.
 Early on, he writes:

 I have been as precise, objective and analytical as I can be with my current equipment.
 Readers should be able to take my experiments and reproduce them to test my theories and paradigms.
 I have been working with this approach for the past three years and have found it to be true regardless of roaster manufacturer, batch size, origin, altitude, etc. I hope that these standards can help you as much as they have helped me.

 From there, Hoos acknowledges the unknowns:

 With something as complex as coffee, I recognize that the nuance, and thus the conversation, is never over.